-In the view of the Panel, noting that that the Complainant's trademark predates the registration of the disputed domain name and considering that the Complainant's trademark is well-known, it is inconceivable that the Respondent could have registered the disputed domain name without knowledge of the Complainant's well-known trademark.
+In the view of the Panel, noting that that the Complainant's trademark predates the registration of the disputed domain names and considering that the Complainant's trademark is well-known, it is inconceivable that the Respondent could have registered the disputed domain names without knowledge of the Complainant's well-known trademark.
 In the circumstances of this case, this is evidence of registration in bad faith.

-The disputed domain name currently resolves to an inactive website.
+The disputed domain names currently resolve to inactive sites.
 Panels have found that the non-use of a domain name (including a blank or "coming soon" page) would not prevent a finding of bad faith under the doctrine of passive holding.
-Having reviewed the available record, the Panel finds the non-use of the disputed domain name does not prevent a finding of bad faith in the circumstances of this proceeding.
+Having reviewed the available record, the Panel finds the non-use of the disputed domain names does not prevent a finding of bad faith in the circumstances of this proceeding.
 Although panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, and (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement).
 WIPO Overview 3.0, section 3.3.
-Having reviewed the available record, the Panel notes